Dasync/Dasync/README.md

   // This is a 'routine' of a workflow. public virtual async Task PerformDuties()
   {
-    // This will call a sub-routine and save the sate
+    // This will call a sub-routine and save the state
     // of the current one.
     var order = await TakeOrder();